Last Updated on September 22, 2025 by Packoi Team

 start with a low minimum order quantity

-Indeed frustration-free packaging offers numerous benefits to your brand, customers, and the environment.
-But this “easy-to-open packaging” approach also has a few disadvantages you should consider before making a decision.
+Indeed, frustration-free packaging offers numerous benefits to your brand, customers, and the environment.
+However, this “easy-to-open packaging” approach also has a few disadvantages you should consider before deciding.

 1. Reduced Protection